lalebdi/AlgorithmsReview/DataStructuresNotes.md

     B. Optimal Substructure: A problem is said to have optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.

 - Memoization: Storing the results of expensive function calls and and returning the cached results when the same inputs occur again.
+- Tabulation: Storing the result of a previous result in a "table" (usually an array).
+Usually done using iteration.
+Better space complexity can be achieved using tabulation.